Mr-Victor16/Mr-Victor16/README.md

 ### Hi there 👋
-:information_desk_person: My name is Cezary and I'm a graduate in Computer Science with a specialization in Mobile Computer Systems.
+:information_desk_person: Hi, I'm Cezary!
+I hold a degree in Computer Science with a specialization in Mobile Computer Systems.

-:computer: Currently, I'm intensively learning backend technologies and working with databases.
-I'm working on building my own portfolio on GitHub where I showcase projects that I'm working on as part of my learning and development.
+:computer: I’m currently focused on learning backend technologies and working with databases.
+I’m also building a portfolio on GitHub to showcase projects I’m developing as part of my learning journey and skill-building.

-:date: My main professional goal is to grow as a backend developer, aiming to create applications that will have a real impact on users' lives.
-I'm particularly interested in projects that can solve everyday problems or make people's lives easier.
-I want to use my technical skills to create solutions that are both functional and useful.
-I'm open to new challenges and collaboration on projects that will allow me to grow as a backend developer and contribute to the creation of innovative applications.
+:date: My primary professional goal is to grow as a backend developer, with a vision to create applications that make a meaningful impact on users' lives.
+I'm especially interested in projects that solve real-world problems or simplify daily life.
+My aim is to apply my technical skills to create solutions that are both functional and valuable.
+I’m always open to new challenges and collaborative opportunities that will help me expand my backend expertise and contribute to innovative projects.

 <details><summary>:electric_plug: Technologies</summary>